 - See also: pl-i, simula, bcpl, b, pascal, c, lisp, cobol, algol-58, algol-60, algol-68, algol-w, scheme, ml, elliott-algol, jovial, ada, act-iii, s-algol, espol, newp, ascii, alcor, unicode, atlas-autocode, coral, edinburgh-imp, iswim, neliac

-- I have 39 facts about Algol. what would you like to know? email me and let me know how I can help.
+- Have a question about Algol not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 Last updated January 15th, 2020